doublelei/doublelei-personal-web/content/home/research_experience.md

     date_start: '2019-06-01'
     date_end: '2019-10-01'
     description: >-
-        * Proposed a novel algorithm based on MUSIC to make the WiFi Data less sensitive to the location and orientation of the antennas as well as free from variance of random noise from the environments;

-        * Built a real-time and highly portable WiFi perception system;
+        * Developed a novel algorithm to increase the robustness of WiFi data perception, reducing its sensitivity to the positioning of antennas and environmental noise, leading to the construction of a real-time, portable WiFi perception system;

   - title: Calligraphy Robot
     company: RAIL, The Chinese University of Hong Kong, Shenzhen